 As I am used to for years, I changed the button assignment to backbutton focusing.
-Now the shutter release only serves for metering and taking pictures, the focusing is done separately by the corresponding thumb button “AF-ON”.
+Now the shutter release only serves for metering and taking pictures.
+Focusing is started separately by the corresponding thumb button “AF-ON”.
 I have been using this method on all my cameras for many years.

 A special feature of the Canon EOS R5 is its intelligent focus algorithm, which recognizes people, animals, heads, faces and eyes.
-To be able to react quickly, I have therefore even selected two buttons for focusing this time.
-My standard mode is now the intelligent subject recognition with -tracking, I have put this function on the “AF-ON” button.
+To be able to react quickly, I therefore selected even three seperate thumb-buttons for focusing this time.
+My standard mode is now the intelligent subject recognition with -tracking, I have put this function on the “AE Lock button” (*) button in the middle.

-Additionally, I configured the focusing on a freely selectable spot focus field on the “” button.
+Additionally, I configured the focusing on a freely selectable spot focus field on the left side “AF-ON” button.
 This mode is very helpful to focus exactly through a tree gap or fence, for example.
 So I can select both modes very quickly depending on the shooting situation.
-Often I use the “” button to focus on a subject at first and then switch to the “AF-ON” button to follow it up.
+Often I use the “AF-ON” button to focus on a subject at first and then switch to the “AE Lock button” (*) button to follow it up.

-So I have configured the following in the “Customize buttons” menu:
+To achieve this functionality, I have configured the following settings in the “Customize buttons” menu: